plexguide/Huntarr-Radarr/README.md

 ## Overview

-This script continually searches your Radarr library for missing movies and movies that need quality upgrades.
+This script continually searches your Radarr library for movies with missing files and movies that need quality upgrades.
 It automatically triggers searches for both missing movies and movies below your quality cutoff.
 It's designed to run continuously while being gentle on your indexers, helping you gradually complete your movie collection with the best available quality.

 ## Related Projects

-* [Huntarr - Sonarr Edition](https://github.com/plexguide/Sonarr-Hunter) - Sister version for TV shows
+* [Huntarr - Sonarr Edition](https://github.com/plexguide/Huntarr-Sonarr) - Sister version for TV shows
-* [Huntarr - Lidarr Edition](https://github.com/plexguide/Lidarr-Hunter) - Sister version for music
+* [Huntarr - Lidarr Edition](https://github.com/plexguide/Huntarr-Lidarr) - Sister version for music
 * [Unraid Intel ARC Deployment](https://github.com/plexguide/Unraid_Intel-ARC_Deployment) - Convert videos to AV1 Format (I've saved 325TB encoding to AV1)
 * Visit [PlexGuide](https://plexguide.com) for more great scripts